 Society centered around the French Opera House, where professional opera and theatre companies played to full houses.
 In fact, opera was performed in New Orleans seven years before the Louisiana Purchase, and more than 400 operas premiered in the Crescent City during the l9th century.

 Under French, Spanish and American flags, Creole society coalesced as Islanders, West Africans, slaves, free people of color and indentured servants poured into the city along with a mix of French and Spanish aristocrats, merchants, farmers, soldiers, freed prisoners and nuns.

 Over the years New Orleans has had a powerful influence on American and global culture.
-Our cuisine is known across the world and through the innovative sounds of jazz rock and roll was born.
+Our cuisine is known across the world and rock and roll was born from the sounds of our sultry jazz.
 Literary giants from Tennessee Williams to William Faulkner have flocked to the city for inspiration.
 Our food, music and cultural practices will capture your imagination and your heart.
 Diversity, creativity and celebration are at the core of the New Orleans way of life.
 All are welcome - the more ingredients, the more we can feed.